sorengrey/Frontend-Mentor-Bento-Grid/README.md

 # Frontend Mentor Bento Grid
- A challenge from Frontend Mentor
+ A challenge from Frontend Mentor, solved by Heather Smith